danainjax/is-it-ok/NOTES.md

 Build notes:
-[1] Display the now playing movies to the page
+[1] Container components need to be connected to the redux store.
-[2] Hook up the redux store and action creator
-[3] Use thunk, add the middleware

 \*Then, work more on api and what data we are pulling thru.
 1 - Need capability to search for a movie, Build search bar.
 Movies in the last three months are priority/current movies or movies in the last year.

-# Requirements [ 5/12 ]
+# Requirements [ 8/12 ]

 [ ] The code should be written in ES6 as much as possible